Dog Longevity Guide · by Jamie

 Most of the dog owners I talk to are doing a lot right.
 They're feeding decent food.
 They're walking their dogs.
 They love them.
 The worry most of us carry isn't about effort.
 It's about knowing whether the effort is pointed in the right direction.

 That low-level uncertainty is everywhere in dog ownership.
-It's not irrational.
-It's just that most of the information available to dog owners is either so alarming it sends you into a spiral, or so generic it tells you nothing you didn't already know.
+Most of the information available is either so alarming it sends you into a spiral, or so generic it tells you nothing you didn't already know.

 You're not missing love.
 You might be missing information.